Kees1958/uBol-stripped/README.md

-FOR USERS WHO WANT MORE CONTROL (OR HIGH TOUCH OF ADGUARD-MV3 AND HIGH-TECH OF UBO-LITE)
+FOR USERS WHO WANT MORE CONTROL (OR LIKE THE HIGH TOUCH OF ADGUARD-MV3 AND HIGH-TECH OF UBO-LITE)

 1. Create custom cosmetic rules (uBO-lite element picker)